lychees/introduction-to-defi/docs/src/Ch-6 去中心化衍生品/Bounding Curve.md

 ### 11.3.3 Curve Functions

 There is no one “perfect” curve function for the bonding curve.
 It depends on the objectives of the ecosystem and the use-case.
 There are some functions available, linear function (y=mx + c ), power function (y = xa), exponential function (y = ax), logarithm function (y = alog (x) + b) and variation function (e.g. y = m(1 + a)logx+ b).

+Play with the various functions and parameters: http://bit.ly/bondingcurve

+It is also worth considering the use of 3D curves.
+The z-axis adds another dimension that can affect the token prices.
+This could be platform productivity level, technology adoption curve, users in the system, active users as a fraction of total users, etc.

+#### 11.3.3.3.1 Linear Functions

+Price and supply are related linearly, but it can be an issue when the project increases in demand and size.
+In linear functions, the first few token holders are rewarded too much in comparison to the rest of the token holders.
+It also does not give much to design with, only changing mand c in the equation.

+#### 11.3.3.2.
+Exponential Functions

+Exponential functions are good as they increase prices slowly initially, which encourages the holding of tokens.
+However, the function accelerates aggressively in the last 20%.
+This makes it volatile as it opens the market to speculation and the growth rate can be unmanageable.

+Logarithm functions work in the opposite way, where the prices at the start increases rapidly, which creates speculation and volatility.

+#### 11.3.3.3.
+Other Factors to consider

+- Incentivise early adopters

+- Price stabilisation at the end

+- Cost appreciation based on some factor of supply increasing (or productivity of platform or token)

+- Prevention of abuse or arbitrage

+- Growth of underlying product (s-curve, as a function z-axis)

+- Returns appropriately attractive across reasonable range or to focus more on early adopters

+## 11.4 Practical Questions to get Started

+- What function is the bonding curve used for?
+Decentralised exchange (instant liquidity), fundraising, curation market or something else?

+- How many users can the project attract and sustain?
+(At the introduction stage, at the maturity state)

+- Are both early and late adopters adequately incentivised to participate?
+Do you want them to be equally incentivised?

+- Can I attract the amount of capital needed to take the project to an adequate level of adoption?

+## 11.5 Two Variations to Bonding Curves

+### 11.5.1.
+Augmented Bonding Curve (ABC)

+This is based on complex system research.
+It is a design for a new incentive mechanism.
+The objective is to create a new funding model, governed by participants in a continuous organisation.

+The problem with the general bonding curve is that it is subjected to manipulation in pursuit of speculative returns.
+Tokens can also be burned anytime or after an arbitrary deadline.

+As such, ABC uses conversation principles3and mechanisms to create a robust and controlled environment to manage speculation and to align incentives to generate returns.
+Tokens minted in period 1 will be locked up in period 1.
+This is to affect the stability of reserve flow.

+ABC combines the general bonding curve with a funding pool, lock-up mechanism and inter-system feedback loops5.

+### 11.5.2.
+Dynamic Bonding Curve (DBC)

+The objective is to incentivise early adopters, punish freeloaders and encourage active participation in the ecosystem.

+The problem with the general bonding curve is that it can be manipulated with a large token holder transacting and increasing unfair volatility.

+As such, DBC adds a feature, where prices of tokens are determined by the proportion of token owned5.
+This encourages users to continuously participate, which is an objective in the ecosystem.

+## Notes

+It can be more than 2 variables, but we stick to a simple 2-variable model as it is possible to graph it out in a 2D graph.
+The more variables to add, the more dimensions are created.
+A 3-variable bonding curve requires a 3D graph to visualise.

+While most people think of a bonding curve as a 2D function, bonding curves can be a 3D function.
+They can also be used to facilitate trade without money, e.g., using a bonding curve to determine the relationship between upload volume and download volume.
+In an open-source content market, it can facilitate the exchange of information volume without money.

+The conservation principle is a physics principle, where energy conservation equation is subjected to a constant invariant function.

+For more information, check out https://medium.com/giveth/deep-dive-augmented-bonding-curves-3f1f7c1fa751 for the system design, flow and background mathematics.

+For more information, check out https://tokeneconomy.co/dynamic-token-bonding-curves-41d36e43befa for a case study and mathematical function.

+# PART 2: DECENTRALISED FINANCE

+# Chapter 14: Economics of Decentralised Finance (DeFi)

+Decentralised finance (DeFi) is the current trend in the token economics space.
+In general, the goal of DLT is to remove intermediaries.
+One of the sectors populated with many intermediaries is the financial sector.
+There are plenty of intermediaries in the space, from brokers to traders, relationship managers, and funds.

+Tokenisation brings about the possibility of codifying the majority of the business logics and executing them with machines (aka smart contracts).
+This frees up the margin (aka money) rewarded to intermediaries which can then be distributed to reward users in the system.

+Decentralised finance is important because it has the potential to revolutionise the traditional financial sector as we know it in the following ways:

+- Perhaps money can be managed by codifying monetary policy in machines, algorithms and smart contracts.
+Money can then be neutral1, without any political ties and agenda.

+- Or allowing trade with assets (e.g. tokens) without having a counterparty orderbook, because machines will always be